HazyResearch/deepdive/index.md

 In research papers, we have demonstrated DeepDive on financial, oil and gas documents, and NMR data.
 For example, we [have shown](http://cs.stanford.edu/people/chrismre/papers/jointable-acl.pdf) that DeepDive is able to understand tabular data by reading the text of the reports.
 We are using DeepDive to support our own research into how knowledge can be used to build the next generation of data processing systems.

 We are posting the complete code for our examples on this site.
-We are workin on other more domains with even more collaborators in this year.
+We are working on other more domains with even more collaborators in this year.
 Stay tuned, and get in [touch with us]() to talk about interesting projects.